Kroc/v80/README.md

     ;
     .i "file.v80"

-    ; if statements: the expression is evaluated and
-    ; the if passes / skips based on equality with 0
+    ; condition markers: the expression is evaluated and ; the condition passes / skips based on equality with 0 ;
-    ;
     ?= <expr>   ; only 0 passes
     ?! <expr>   ; only not-0 passes
     ?+ <expr>   ; only positive (sign+) passes
     ?- <expr>   ; only negative (sign-) passes
-        ; if the condition fails, indented lines are
+        ; if the condition fails,
-        ; skipped until first line of equal indent
+        ; indented lines are skipped
-    ;   <- end of if statement
+        ?!      <expr>
+                ; this allows for nested conditions

     ; align: skip bytes until the program-counter
     ; modulo the expression is zero